ossf/security-baseline/docs/faq.md

 We are partnering with all manner of projects to test these criteria for viability, and continually refining and clarifying the verbiage for everyone’s benefit.
 We have also provided a crosswalk with mappings to existing standards, frameworks, and other control schemas to make it easier to understand how fulfilling criteria are applicable across multiple sets of requirements and how a project with an OSPS Baseline level meets those controls.
 These mappings are intended to show a relationship between OSPS Baseline and external control catalogs.
-*Mappings are not a guarantee of compliance with listed external catalogs and are not a substitute for audits.*
+*Mappings provide no claim of compliance with listed external catalogs and are not a substitute for audits.*

 ## How does the baseline relate to established frameworks such as NIST Cybersecurity Framework, ISO/IEC 27001, and LFX GenAI Framework?
 Is it a substitute for formal regulatory compliance or certification processes (ie. IEEE has a certification 'badge')?